-This committee plans and coordinates volunteers and their activities at the WSPTA annual convention.
+The convention planning committee plans and coordinates volunteer workers and their activities at the WSPTA annual convention.
 The committee works closely with the leadership committee and staff in executing all components of the annual convention.
 Committee works November through May.

-This committee oversees the statewide election process in order to ensure fairness for all candidates.
-Unlike other committees there is a separate process for selecting volunteers.
+This committee oversees the statewide election process to ensure fairness for all candidates.
+Unlike other committees, there is a separate process for selecting volunteers.

-This committee assists WSPTA leadership to support new PTAs and councils and to nurture struggling local PTAs and councils.
-The committee maintains growth and development resources and presentations in conjunction with WSPTA staff and leadership committee.
+This committee assists WSPTA leadership in supporting new PTAs and councils and in nurturing struggling local PTAs and councils.
+The committee maintains growth and development resources and presentations in conjunction with the WSPTA staff and leadership committee.
 Committee members may assist with region director training on growth and development.
 Committee works year-round.

 The leadership committee assists the WSPTA Leadership Director in developing WSPTA leadership materials and programs.
 The committee also helps plan leadership conferences including the WSPTA leadership conference and annual WSPTA convention classes.
 Some committee members may be asked to present WSPTA trainings.
 Committee works year-round.

 Region teams may provide a legislative representative to serve on this committee.
 Others with the desire and passion may also be approved to serve.
 The committee, guided by the WSPTA Legislative Director, reviews the grassroots submissions provided by members to create the WSPTA legislative platform.
 Committee members assist with the WSPTA Legislative Assembly, help members in meeting with their legislators, and organize members to testify on our short- and long-term priorities.
 Committee works year-round.